 What is a Crime?

-I believe the Constitution matters most when it serves the individual against the awesome power of the State.
-A good lawyer is the only protection between you and the Police, the Court, and the the District Attorney.
-I will defend anyone accused of wrongdoing, regardless of the charge.
-Call me at (949) 474-8008 or contact me online to discuss your matter confidentially 24 hours a day.
+I believe the Constitution matters most when it serves the individual against the awesome power of the state.
+A good lawyer is the only protection between you, the police, the court, and the district attorney.
+I am an experienced criminal defense lawyer with over 20 years serving Orange County and I will defend you to the maximum extent of the law.
+Call me at (949) 474-8008 or contact me at email@example.com to discuss your matter confidentially 24 hours a day.